theshadow/synacor_challenge/README.md

 The creator of the challenge clarified that the code was, in fact, a bad code.
 So I had a bug somewhere in my VM.
 At first I was dismayed, where the hell could I have a bug that would output several correct codes and one failed one...
 Then as we were chatting it hit me.
 GT was nearly a copy/paste of EQ.
 I bet I was clearing the register before comparison.
 A quick change and off I went.
 The maze was a little more complicated almost inverted from before (gee I wonder why).
 But I made it through and got the correct code.
 Now I'm onto the 7th and 8th.

+### 18:00 MDT

+OK, I finally, officially solved the maze.
+Stupidly simple.
+Just remember 1, 2, 4, 2.
+If you don't know what that means.
+Good, go figure out your own solution.
+The last part is proving to be a pain in the ass.
+I see the impossibly complex loop.
+It all starts at ```[05451]``` and drives me insane at ```[06027]```.